 - Planning a career in stereotactic and functional neurosurgery

 - Proficiency in English (oral and written) is required.
-Candidates who did NOT receive their medical training in English, must submit proof of proficiency in English with a TOEFL-IBT total score of 96 (including 24 in each of the four sections).
+Candidates who did NOT receive their medical training in English, must submit proof of proficiency in English with a IELTS Academic examination (minimum score of 7 each component).

 Interested candidates should send: